 When choosing an itinerary to avoid seasickness, consider the time of year as well.
-On a Caribbean itinerary, the winds that pick up in the months of June through November during hurricane season can increase the wave height and the ship movement you might feel while at sea.
+For instance, the best time to cruise the Caribbean is outside the hurricane season—the months of June through November—as they can increase the wave height and the ship movement you might feel while at sea.

 What’s the best stateroom location to avoid motion sickness on a cruise?

 To reduce motion sickness, choose a stateroom in the middle of the ship on a lower deck.
 You will feel any sway of the ship less in this section.

 Although it may seem counterintuitive, if you’re worried about seasickness on a cruise, book a stateroom with a window or a veranda.
 Fresh air access and a horizon view will help alleviate seasickness symptoms.

 If lower levels are already booked or you’d like to be on a higher deck for an elevated view or to be closer to the activities on the top decks, book a stateroom in the middle of the ship and avoid staterooms near the front or back (bow or aft) of the ship.